 We have presented X-ray and spectroscopic follow-up of 12 galaxy clusters selected from the redMaPPer catalog using optical indicators of binarity, forming the core sample of the X-SORTER program.
 Our selection aimed to identify massive, dissociative mergers by requiring low BCG probability ($ < 0.98$), projected BCG separations exceeding $0.95\arcmin$, and richness $\lambda \geq 120$.
 These criteria were designed to preferentially select post-pericenter, binary mergers observable near the plane of the sky---ideal conditions for constraining dark matter self-interactions through the spatial offsets between galaxies, gas, and dark matter.

 While only a handful of the 12 observed clusters in this sample can be modeled as clean binary mergers, the success rate in identifying disturbed and dynamically active systems remains high.
 The majority of clusters show clear evidence of merging activity, even if the underlying substructure is somewhat ambiguous.
-No clusters from the sample are definitively relaxed systems, while multiple appear to be premerger or multi-body systems, illustrating the diversity of dynamical states that can arise from a selection based on optical BCG properties.
+No clusters from the sample are definitively relaxed systems, while multiple appear to be pre-merger or multi-body systems, illustrating the diversity of dynamical states that can arise from a selection based on optical BCG properties.

-To provide a consistent framework for comparison, we assign qualitative classifications based on the combined X-ray morphology, optical luminosity density, and redshift distribution.
-Systems designated as \textit{Mergers} exhibit clearly disturbed X-ray morphologies accompanied by identifiable substructure. \textit{Likely Mergers} show similar signatures, but with some ambiguity in the merger geometry or subcluster separations. \textit{Possible Mergers} display asymmetric or disturbed X-ray emission that may be consistent with interaction, though a single dynamically complex halo cannot be ruled out.
-Assessments of binarity are based primarily on the presence of multiple peaks in the luminosity density map.
-These classifications are intended as descriptive guides rather than definitive dynamical determinations and may evolve with additional observations.
+To provide a consistent framework for comparison, we assigned qualitative classifications based on the combined X-ray morphology, optical luminosity density, and redshift distribution as laid out in \S\ref{subsec:Classification}.
 These classifications, along with classifications from the full program, including archival results, are summarized in \cref{fig:results}.